nebraska-silicon-lab/thermal-box/README.md

 - Jumper Cables (to connect circuit to temperature sensors via thermal box connection port)
 - Connection Port
 - Temperature Sensors

+Images of the modified set up and supplies are shown below.

+(ENTER IN IMAGES)

+## Arduino Code

+Three pieces of Arduino code exist within the repository.

+-TempSensorTester_1Sensor: This piece of code will return the temperature (in C) of up to 4 connected temperature sensors.
+Returns by index.
+-TempSensor_GetAddress: Returns the address of any number of connected temperature sensors I WILL FINISH ALTER IM TIRED BYE